ensarozata/ensarozata/README.md

 Here are some ideas to get you started. -->

-- 🌱🌱 I'm currently learning Java Spring framework and React https://istanbulegitimakademi.com
+- 🌱🌱 I'm currently learning Java Spring framework and React JS https://istanbulegitimakademi.com
 - 📫You can reach me at this ensarozata@hotmail.com